unimcp/mcpbench/matrix/templates/README.md

 1. Server logs showing the server starting and tools being registered
 2. Client logs showing connection establishment and tool calls
 3. Tool responses with the expected data
+4. Notification messages from the server

 ## Troubleshooting

-- Ensure Node.js 18+ is installed for the TypeScript server
+- Ensure Node.js 18+ is installed for TypeScript components
-- Ensure Python 3.8+ is installed for the Python client
+- Ensure Python 3.8+ is installed for Python components
 - Check that port 8000 is available
+- Both servers use StreamableHTTP transport for real-time communication
-- The TypeScript server uses the official `@modelcontextprotocol/sdk` npm package
+- The TypeScript components use the official `@modelcontextprotocol/sdk` npm package
+- The Python components use the official `mcp` Python package